ohduran/ohduran.github.io/_posts/2018-11-24-skin-in-the-game.md

 Another aspect of the dog vs wolf dilemma: a wolf is trained to survive.
 Employees abandoned by their employers cannot bounce back.
 That is why unemployment in countries such as Spain is dramatic: loads of people were laid off, loads of people who couldn’t help themselves.

+> The best slave is someone you overpay and who knows it, terrified of losing his status.
+>
+> -- __Skin in the Game__

 ![security](/images/security.JPG)

 Note also the linguistic dimension: those who use foul language on social networks are sending an expensive signal that they are free and, ironically, competent.
 You don’t signal competence if you don’t take risks for it.
 So, cursing today is an status symbol, just as oligarchs in Moscow wear blue jeans at special events to signal their power.